Genealogical Society of Marion County

 We are actively collecting and/or scanning township specific materials for the 9 townships in Marion County.
 If you have access to any township or township school records, we would like to work with you to get these materials digitized and online.

-[As of April 2022 we are actively partnering with the Franklin Township and the Perry Township Historical Societies in scanning and posting materials on our website.
-Other historical groups are welcome to contact us for similar arragements.]
+[To date, we are actively partnering with the Franklin Township and the Perry Township Historical Societies in scanning and posting materials on our website.
+We are also involved with groups in Warren and Lawrence Townships.
+Other historical groups are welcome to contact us for similar arrangements.]

 Central Canal Indexing